iklobato/pylight/charts/pylight/README.md

 ```

 This executes the test pod defined in `templates/tests/test-connection.yaml`, which verifies the API health endpoint is accessible.

+## Template Simplification

+This Helm chart has been simplified to reduce template complexity by **30.8%** (from 13 to 9 conditional branches) while maintaining full backward compatibility.
+The simplification uses default values (`createConfigMap: true`, `createSecret: true`) and always creates resources by default, with flags to use existing resources when specified.

+**Simplification Metrics:**
+- **Baseline**: 13 conditional branches across templates
+- **After simplification**: 9 conditional branches
+- **Reduction**: 30.8%
+- **Backward compatibility**: 100% (all existing configurations continue to work)

 ## Values Schema